Our knowledge of orthopaedics. Your best health.

 Chemotherapy is a drug treatment used to kill the primary tumor and any spread of the cancer.
 It is often used initially to shrink the primary tumor and make it easier to remove with surgery.

 Chemotherapy is done in cycles.
 It uses combinations of various drugs to destroy cancer cells.
-Because these drugs affect the entire system, healthy cells can also be damaged, including white blood cells and platelets.
+Because these drugs affect the entire body system, healthy cells can also be damaged, including white blood cells and platelets.
 The rest period between cycles allows the blood cell count to recover, but there are still side effects from the cell damage.
 The most common side effects include hair loss, nausea, mouth sores, and fevers.
 Certain medicines can help relieve some side effects.

 MRI of Ewing's sarcoma before and after chemotherapy